kisoo-han/cubrid-manager-server/docs/api/dbmtuserlogin.md

 # dbmtuserlogin

-The dbmtuserlogin interface will make a session to access by a manager user.
+The dbmtuserlogin interface will create a session to be accessed by a manager user.

-## Request Json Syntax
+## Request JSON Syntax

 | **Key** | **Description** |
 | --- | --- |